 Do not be surprised that some people do get hacked.
 The sad reality is, the smarter your home, the more enticing it is for potential hackers.
 They look for loopholes: weak passwords, overlooked privacy settings and uninstalled updates are just some of the few things to be worried about.

 It’s a question of privacy breach and a threat to one’s security as well.
 It’s definitely not a good scenario to have, if it potentially poses a huge danger to your family if your smart system gets hacked into.
-A single smart device infiltrated could lead to having your lights switched off and home unlocked – defenceless and free to be robbed.
+A single smart device that is infiltrated can lead to having your lights switched off and home unlocked – defenceless and free to be robbed.

 Secondly, before you can even have the entire home to be more energy-efficient or more secure, you’ll first have to replace your current appliances and/or devices to smart ones which are compatible with your smart home hub.
 (That’s the whole point, right?)